Family observation

 You will attend two full-day events which include presentations and workshops by systemic clinicians.

-For successful completion of the foundation year it is necessary to have completed the following clinical work with families/couples, either in a professional role or as part of a reflecting team:
+For successful completion of the foundation course it is necessary to have completed the following clinical work:

 Term one

 You will reflect on yourself in relation to your family of origin, your present family, and your relationships with family members and those outside the family.
-Genogram theory and practice will be introduced in order to help you develop skills and knowledge which you will link to a number of social differences in order to explore your understanding and experience of difference.
+Genogram theory and practice will be introduced to help you develop skills and knowledge which you will link to areas of social differences and power to explore your understanding and experience of difference.

 Term two